 4. Front Brake Caliper Leak:

-The front brake calipers on a Holden Colorado can leak fluid, causing the brakes to become weak. when this happens the car starts to one side when braking, or has trouble stopping at all, it is also a common issue with the Holden Colorado.
+The front brake calipers on a Holden Colorado can leak fluid, causing the brakes to become weak.
+When this happens the car starts to one side when braking, or has trouble stopping at all, it is also a common issue with the Holden Colorado.

 5. Clogging Catalytic Converter: